-UTNY classes are in-residence, so students should be prepared to pay normal UT tuition for their academic credits and coursework and a fixed UTNY program fee
+UTNY classes are in-residence, so students should be prepared to pay normal UT tuition for their academic coursework as well as a fixed UTNY program fee

-In addition, students pay for their own housing.
-They should also budget for necessary living expenses such as food, transportation, and entertainment.
+In addition, students are responsible for their own housing and living expenses, such as food, transportation, and entertainment.

 Click on the image to open in another window.

-Students with questions about how financial aid works alongside participation in UTNY should contact Financial Aid.
+Students with questions about how financial aid works alongside participation in UTNY should contact Texas One Stop.

-Scholarship questions should be directed to the scholarship administration personnel in the student’s home college.
+Scholarship questions should be directed to the scholarship administration personnel in the student’s home college or the administrator for the specific scholarship.

 Moody College of Communication